danliris/com-danliris-service-deal-tracking/README.md

 # com-danliris-service-deal-tracking

 DanLiris Application is a enterprise project that aims to manage the business processes of a textile factory, PT.
 DanLiris.
 This application is a microservices application consisting of services based on .NET Core and Aurelia Js which part of  NodeJS Frontend Framework.
-This application show how to implement microservice architecture principles. com-danliris-service-finance-accounting repository is part of service that will serve system authentication.
+This application show how to implement microservice architecture principles. com-danliris-service-finance-accounting repository is part of service that will serve deal tracking service.

 ## Prerequisites
 * Windows, Mac or Linux